 - 2016-17: Of the 266 students who were assigned to DAEP, 87% successfully completed DAEP and 13% did not.
 One student continued their DAEP enrollment into the 2017-18 school year before returning to their home school.
 Additionally, 23 students or 9% were enrolled more than once to the program in 2016-17.
 Of those students, 9 did not complete the program largely because they broke the behavior contract that marshaled the program, or to a lesser degree did not show up to participate, withdrew, or became incarcerated. - 2017-18: Of the 286 students who were assigned to DAEP, 89% successfully completed DAEP and 10% did not.
 Two students (or 1%) will continue their DAEP enrollment into the 2018-19 school year before returning to their home school.
-Additionally, 45 students or 16% were enrolled more than once to the program in 2017-18.
-Of those students, 5 did not complete the program largely because they broke the behavior contract that marshaled the program, or to a lesser degree did not show up to participate, withdrew, or became incarcerated.
+Additionally, 31 students or 11% were enrolled more than once to the program in 2017-18.
+Of those students, 5 did not complete the program largely because they broke the behavior contract that marshaled the program, or to a lesser degree did not show up to participate, withdrew, or became incarcerated. - 2018-19: Of the 203 students who were assigned to DAEP, 91% successfully completed DAEP and 9% did not.
+Five students will continue their DAEP enrollment into the 2019-20 school year before returning to their home school and 24 students will start their fall semester in 2019 at DAEP because of incidents that occurred at the end of the 2018-19 school year.
+Additionally, 6 students or 3% were enrolled more than once in 2018-19 and completed the program both times.